emissary-ingress/emissary/docs/reference/edge-control.md

 Depending on the type of cluster, your operations team may be involved.
 If you own the cluster, you will likely complete this setup yourself.
 If the cluster is shared, you may not have permission to complete these next steps, as the cluster owner will need to complete them.

 ### Traffic Manager

+The Traffic Manager is the central point of communication between Traffic Agents in the cluster and Edge Control Daemons on developer workstations.

 1. Install the Traffic Manager Kubernetes Deployment and Service using `kubectl`.
 2. Fill in the name of the AES image before applying these manifests.